-When you have more than 300,000 employees worldwide, providing an efficient way to design and deploy standardized learning programs can be challenging.
+When you support a dealer network of more than 150,000 employees worldwide, providing an efficient way to design and deploy standardized learning programs can be challenging.
 And that’s where Caterpillar found themselves while conducting an organizational study in 2017.

 The study revealed how standardizing the customer experience across its dealer network, Caterpillar stood to generate billions of additional dollars.
 The results also showed that dealers with a mature learning and development organization generated better profits—even during unfavorable economic conditions.

 To increase Caterpillar dealerships’ workforce leadership-, sales-, and service-related competencies, GDL created a competency model for each program that:

 serves as a reference for dealers to customize programs to their business needs.

 provides a link between competency and learning activities.